fayizferosh/yosys-tcl-ui-report/README.md

 #### Processing of the constraints .csv file for INPUTS and dumping SDC commands to .sdc

-I have successfully processed the csv file for INPUTS data as well as differentiated bit and bus inputs and dumped inputs based SDC commands to .sdc file.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information as well as output .sdc are shown below.
+I have successfully processed the csv file for INPUTS data as well as differentiated bit and bus inputs and dumped input-based SDC commands to .sdc file.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information as well as output .sdc are shown below.

 *Code*